No. 11 Squadron RAF: Second World War (1939–1945)

 After reforming, the squadron served in the Syrian Campaign against the Vichy French, attacking airfields by day and night.
 On 22 June 1941, the squadron's aircraft bombed and damaged the French destroyer Vauquelin.
 In August that year the squadron moved to Habbaniya in Iraq, and on 26 August, took part in the Anglo-Soviet operation to secure the Persian oilfields for the Allies, although it only dropped leaflets.
 After returning to Egypt the squadron took part in Operation Crusader.

 Redeployed to Colombo, Ceylon in early 1942, the squadron was involved in attacks on Japanese shipping.
-During 1943, the Squadron re-equipped with Hurricanes and moved to Burma in the ground attack role, supporting the Fourteenth Army.
+During 1943, the squadron re-equipped with the Hawker Hurricane and moved to Burma in the ground attack role, supporting the Fourteenth Army.

-By January 1943, Royal Australian Air Force (RAAF) personnel, or Australians serving in the RAF, made up almost 90% of the aircrews in the squadron (even though it was not officially an RAAF "Article XV squadron").
+By January 1943, Royal Australian Air Force (RAAF) personnel, or Australians serving in the RAF, made up almost 90% of the aircrews in the squadron.
+This was despite it not officially being an RAAF Article XV squadron.
 At the time, the Australian personnel included the commanding officer, Wing Commander Harley Stumm.

-11 Squadron was one of the few RAF squadrons to fight against Italian, German, Vichy French and Japanese forces.
+No. 11 Squadron was one of the few RAF squadrons to fight against Italian, German, Vichy French and Japanese forces.

-Since 1945
+Cold War (1945 onwards)

-The Squadron formed part of the occupation forces in Japan from August 1945 to February 1948, when it disbanded.
-Reforming in Germany during October 1949, they flew Mosquitos, Vampires and Venoms.
-The Squadron again disbanded in 1957, but reformed in January 1959 with Meteor night fighters.
-Javelins replaced the Meteors one year later and the Squadron was based at RAF Geilenkirchen, in West Germany, equipped with this type until another disbandment in 1966.
+No. 11 Squadron formed part of the occupation forces in Japan from August 1945 to February 1948, when it disbanded.
+Reforming in Germany during October 1949, they flew the de Havilland Mosquito, de Havilland Vampire and de Havilland Venom.
+The squadron again disbanded in 1957, but reformed in January 1959 with the Gloster Meteor night fighter.
+The Gloster Javelin replaced the Meteor a year later when the squadron was based at RAF Geilenkirchen in West Germany.
+It was equipped with the Javelin until it was disbanded in 1966.

-Reforming in early 1967, No. 11 Squadron spent the next 21 years flying Lightnings, until May 1988.
-By that time it was one of the last two squadrons equipped with this aircraft and was based at RAF Binbrook in Lincolnshire.
+Reforming in early 1967, the squadron spent the next 21 years flying the English Electric Lightning, until May 1988.
+By that time it was one of the last two squadrons equipped with the Lightning and was based at RAF Binbrook in Lincolnshire.

+From August 1988, the squadron operated the twin-seat Panavia Tornado F3 from RAF Leeming.